Generic Name: ipilimumab (IP-i-LIM-ue-mab)

 - Yervoy should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Yervoy may cause harm to the fetus.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Yervoy while you are pregnant.
-It is not known if Yervoy is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while you are taking Yervoy.

 Possible side effects of Yervoy: